 There’s only so much you can do to help someone else; outside of limited situations such as pulling an unconscious person from a burning car or performing the heimlich maneuver on a person choking to death on a peanut, you cannot save other people, only God can.

-Your nephew the drug addict, your boss with Narcissistic Personality Disorder, or your friend with clinical depression – you can’t save these people, and no matter how much care you throw their way, it won’t permanently fix or heal them – that is up for them to do.
+Your nephew the drug addict, your boss with Narcissistic Personality Disorder, or your friend with clinical depression – you can’t save these people, and no matter how much care you throw their way, it won’t permanently fix or heal them – that is up to them to do.

 Edit.
 I would guess the guy who tweeted this is referring to the recent shooting of 19 people in a grade school in Texas, but it’s still applicable to the point I made here: